danevincentpainaga/PPMS/readme.md

 ## PPMS Dependencies

-Nodejs
+*Nodejs
-Composer
+*Composer
-bower
+*bower
-laravel passport
+*laravel passport

 # Database tables

-* You can use laravel migration make sure passport is install3e. type passport:install
+* You can use laravel migration make sure passport is installed. type passport:install
 * or Sql tables can be found in xPPMS sql database folder